prestodb/presto/presto-docs/src/main/sphinx/overview/architecture.rst

 This section outlines general guidelines of the architecture of Presto and defines several architectural patterns you will notice in Presto.

-For an overview of the concepts in the Presto architecture, read the concepts section.

 -------------------------
 Primary Goal: Performance
 -------------------------